You may have heard the buzz about Occupational Therapists advocating for Educational Credentialing. Especially if you work in the education world.

 What is Educational Credentialing?

-State Education laws vary from state to state.
-But in every single state in the USA (except for four), OTs and PTs are not under the “umbrella” of teachers.
-They do not have “educational credentials”.
+State Education laws vary from state to state, but in every state in the USA (except for four), OTs and PTs are not under the “umbrella” of teachers.
+They do not have “educational credentials.”

 This started in the past.
 Way in the past, because OTs and PTs were considered “medical” (like the nurses).
 However, educational laws have changed to a more inclusive educational community.
 This changed how OTs and PTs are employed.